alan-turing-institute/fabmogp/README.md

 ## Installation
-Simply type `fabsim localhost install_plugin:fabmogp` anywhere inside your FabSim3 install directory.
+Simply type `fab localhost install_plugin:fabmogp` anywhere inside your FabSim3 install directory.

 ### FabSim3 Configuration
 Once you have installed the required dependencies, you will need to take a few small configuration steps: